alejandrolvido/Cellular_follower/README.md

 # Cellular_follower

-Base code for developing a single cell tracking code for micrographic time series
+Base code for developing a single cell tracking algorithm for micrographic time series